 Headquartered in the heart of California’s Central Valley, we are proud of our Grower-Owned Cooperative.
 Our founders have built a legacy that has been passed down through generations.
-Now, over 40 years later, we still have the same pride in our farms and products.
+Now, 50 years later, we still have the same pride in our farms and products.
 Families have been employed by Pacific Coast Producers for decades, and walking into one of our Canning Plants you will be able to feel the passion our employees have for what they do.
 What they do is make canned fruit and tomato products that are healthy, sustainable, economically friendly, and full of flavor for the world to enjoy.

 In January 1971 Jim Moser (pear grower), Paul Rea (pear grower), and Bob Collins started the Pacific Coast Producers committee to form a cooperative in San Jose, California.
 The idea was to form a cooperative, a business where growers of produce purchase a canning facility and supply product which is processed by a hired management team.
 In June of 1971 the newly formed Pacific Coast Producers purchased the Lodi plant along with facilities in Santa Cruz and Oroville from Stokely Van Camp.

-Pacific Coast Producers processed spinach, apricots, peaches and tomatoes in the Lodi plant from 1971 through the mid eighties when spinach production was discontinued.
+Pacific Coast Producers processed spinach, apricots, peaches and tomatoes in the Lodi plant from 1971 through the mid-eighties when spinach production was discontinued.
 Corporate offices were located in Paul Rea’s garage at that time.
 The idea had come from Rea’s concern for growers that had been displaced, who had no home for their product, because U.S.P had announced it was closing several of its California plants.
 This was a time when cooperatives were having trouble.
 A lot of people call Paul Rea the “George Washington” of PCP.
 In 1976 PCP bought the Can Manufacturing Division and Consolidated warehouse in Lodi, CA.

 In 1984 PCP closed its San Jose tomato facility and moved most of the production capacity to Lodi, doubling the output of tomato products.
 In 1987 Larry Clay is promoted to President, replacing Paul Rea.